Mickey’s Not So Scary Halloween Party Guide (For 2023)

 - Worms and Dirt Funnel Cake (Sleepy Hollow)

 - Almond Sweet Corn Cake (Pecos Bill Tall Tale Inn and Cafe)

 - Pain and Panic Hot Dog (Casey’s Corner Hosted by Coca-Cola)

 Tips For Mickey’s Halloween Party

 - Late Party Hours 10:30 p.m.– 12:00 a.m.
+(Rides and Characters)

-If your priority is meeting characters then start with Jack and Sally and work your way around to as many as you can get until about 7:00 or 7:30 p.m.
-Grab a bite to eat (counter service or treat) and get a spot for the evening entertainment.
-After the event exclusives head back to finish meeting characters as desired.
+Before the event’s exclusive entertainment, grab a bite to eat (counter service or treat) and get a spot for the entertainment.
+Then, after the event exclusives, head back to finish meeting characters as desired.

-If your priority is to ride as many rides as possible use FastPass+ to book three rides prior to the 7:00 p.m. event start time.
-Then do as many others as you can in the meantime.
-Take that break and grab a bite to eat while waiting for the evening events to start.
+If your priority is to ride as many rides as possible, start there at 4:00 p.m.
+Then get in as many rides as possible until 7:30 p.m.
+Take a break and grab a bite to eat while waiting for the evening events to start.